Amardeep99/UDI-backend/README.md

 ## Endpoints

-### 1. Check if Reference Exists
+### 1. Get Reference

 - **URL:** `/referanse/{id}`
 - **Method:** GET
-- **Description:** Checks if a reference with the given ID exists.
+- **Description:** Retrieves information about a reference with the given ID.
 - **Parameters:**
-  - `id` (path parameter): The ID of the reference to check.
+  - `id` (path parameter): The ID of the reference to retrieve.
 - **Responses:**
-  - 200 OK: Returns a boolean indicating whether the reference exists.
+  - 200 OK: Returns a JSON object with reference information.
   - 500 Internal Server Error: If an unexpected error occurs.

 **Example Request:**